 ♦ We identify and assess children with SEN as early as possible. √

 ♦ Include all children and their families in our provision. √

 ♦ Provide well informed and suitably trained practitioners to help support parents and children with learning difficulties and/or disabilities. √

 ♦ Ensure that all children are treated as equals and are encouraged to take part in every aspect of the nursery day according to their individual needs and abilities. √

 ♦ Promote positive images and role models during play experiences of those with additional needs wherever possible. √

 ♦ Celebrate diversity in all aspect of play and learning. √

 The SEN co-ordinator will be responsible for the co-ordination of all matters relating to Special Educational Needs and will be the person who liaises with outside agencies as well as overseeing provision within the club setting.

-If you would like to read our SEN Policy, the SEN & Disability Local Offer or Accessibility Plan,
+If you would like to read our SEND Policy, the SEND Local Offer or Accessibility Plan